 Most homeowners will wait until the paint on their house looks terrible before they try to repaint, but how often is too often to repaint the exterior of your house?
 How often should you be repainting it?
 The answer isn’t as simple as giving out a number to go by.
 It actually depends on a number of factors.

-The biggest factor is going to be where you live.
+The biggest factor is going to be hiring the best painters and decorators.
 The environment around your house can have a huge effect on how often the paint needs to be touched up or completely redone.
 If you live by the sea, for instance then that corrosive salt from the water and wind can eat away at the paint and the materials underneath pretty quickly.
 You will probably have to repaint your house close to once a year.
 There are special paints you can buy that are more expensive than the regular paint that will protect your house for longer, though.